alcrene/smttask/README.md

 Recording changes compared to Sumatra
 -------------------------------------

   - *SumatraTask* sets the “main file” to the module where the Task is defined.
-This may not be the file passed on the command line.
+This may be different from the file passed on the command line.
   - The file passed on the command line is logged as “script arguments”.

 ### Limitations